AugGrauer/CNCMachine/README.md

 4. Flash GRBL
 5. Troubleshoot and Test UGS

-There is no exact guide (Yet?) but if you have questions, please create an issue here, leave a comment on our videos, or even email us.
+Follow AssemblyGuide.md but if you have questions, please create an issue here, leave a comment on our videos, or even email us.

 Here is the link our video playlist explaining it: https://www.youtube.com/watch?v=x9RqWOT4NOQ&list=PLWdkqCAyfFqSBZGNOKGVb3XG4A6ohDbLp